 Once the encoders corresponding to each modality are trained we begin the cooperative training part of the algorithm, which is an extension of InfoNCE [1] and CoCLR [2] and the main contribution of this report.
-Our overall training scheme can be found in Figure 1: Given M pre-trained encoders corresponding to M modalities we select one encoder f for each stage of training, and use the other M-1 encoders as oracles to train f.
-In this report we use M = 3, with the modalities RGB, optical flow, and audio.
-With M = 2, this algorithm reduces to CoCLR [2], and with M = 1, this algorithm reduces further to InfoNCE [1].
-Our proposed scheme outlined in Figure 1 has three stages corresponding to the three modalities, and we summarize a single stage of training in Figure 2.
+Our overall training scheme is shown in Figure 1: Given M pre-trained encoders corresponding to M modalities we select one encoder f for each stage of training, and use the other M-1 encoders as oracles to train f.
+In this paper we use M=3, with the modalities RGB, optical flow, and audio.
+With M=2, this algorithm reduces to CoCLR [2], and with M=1, this algorithm reduces further to InfoNCE [1].
+Our proposed scheme outlined in Figure 1 has three stages corresponding to the three modalities; we summarize a single stage of training in Figure 2.

-Similar to the InfoNCE [1] loss, our loss uses cross-entropy to train an encoder that encodes positive pairs similarly and encodes all other pairs differently.
-The main difference between the single-modality pre-training algorithm and our multimodal algorithm is the way we select positive pairs.
-Rather than providing only a single positive pair $(a_1, a_2)$ , we select k more positive matches for $a_1$ to form the positive set $\mathcal{P} = \{a_2, a{p_1}, a{p_2}, \dots, a{p_k}\}$ , as in CoCLR [2].
+Similar to InfoNCE [1], our loss uses cross-entropy to train an encoder that encodes positive pairs similarly and all other pairs differently.
+The main difference between the single-modality pretraining algorithm and our multimodal algorithm is the way we select positive pairs.
+Rather than providing only a single positive pair (a_1, a_2) , we select k more positive matches for a_1 to form the positive set $\mathcal{P} = \{a_2, a{p_1}, a{p_2}, ..., a{p_k}\}$, as in CoCLR [2].
+We use the other M-1 encoders, which we refer to as samplers, to select these k positive samples.
+We freeze the weights of these samplers, colored red in Figure 2; they are only there to mine positive pairs for the encoder being trained, colored green in Figure 2.
+The outputs of these samplers is concatenated to form the oracle output.